On the linear convergence of additive Schwarz methods for the $p$-Laplacian: Introduction

-for some positive constants $\mu_{\Phi}$ and $L_{\Phi}$~(see \cref{Lem:Bregman}), i.e., $\Phi (u,v)$ approximates $D_F (u,v)$ well.
-On the other hand, the distance-like function $\Phi$ is not a metric.
-Thus, existing convergence theories for the additive Schwarz methods~\cite{Park:2020,TX:2002} cannot utilize the estimate~\cref{Bregman} directly.
-The novelty in this paper is that by generalizing the idea of~\cite{Park:2020}, a new convergence theory for the additive Schwarz methods is obtained in terms of $\Phi$~(see \cref{Thm:abstract}), which utilizes~\cref{Bregman} to derive the linear convergence of the additive Schwarz methods for the $p$-Laplacian.
-In addition, we prove that the two-level additive Schwarz method equipped with an elementary coarse space is scalable in the sense that the linear convergence rate is uniformly bounded when the ratio of the subdomain size and the overlapping width is fixed~(see \cref{Thm:stable}); such a scalability result is verified numerically in \cref{Fig:numerical}.
-Meanwhile, our result can be extended to variational inequalities involving the $p$-Laplacian without major modification; we present briefly how to extend our result to the variational inequalities.
+for some positive constants $\mu_p$ and $L_p$~(see \cref{Lem:Bregman}), i.e., $\| u - v \|_{(\nabla v)}^2$ approximates $D_F (u,v)$ well up to a multiplicative constant.
+Meanwhile, we note that the quasi-norm $\| \cdot \|_{(\nabla v)}$, along with several alternative versions described in~\cite{DK:2008,DR:2007}, do not induce a norm.
+As a result, existing convergence theories for additive Schwarz methods~\cite{Park:2020,TX:2002} cannot directly utilize the estimate~\eqref{Bregman}.
+A novelty in this paper is that, by extending the idea of ~\cite{Park:2020}, a new convergence theory for additive Schwarz methods is obtained in terms of the quasi-norm, which utilizes~\eqref{Bregman} to obtain the asymptotic linear convergence rate of additive Schwarz methods for the $p$-Laplacian.
+In our linear convergence analysis, a quasi-norm version of the Poincar\'{e}--Friedrichs inequality~(see \cref{Lem:Poincare_greater,Lem:Poincare_less}) plays a critical role.
+We validate this asymptotic linear convergence result numerically in \cref{Sec:Numerical}.

 The rest of this paper is organized as follows.
 In \cref{Sec:ASM}, we present finite element approximations, domain decomposition settings, and a two-level additive Schwarz method for the $p$-Laplacian problem.
-The linear convergence of the additive Schwarz methods are then proven in \cref{Sec:Convergence}.
-In \cref{Sec:VI}, we briefly explain how to extend our theory to variational inequalities involving the $p$-Laplacian.
-We discuss how to obtain the convergence rates of the additive Schwarz methods, which are independent of the distance-like function $\Phi$, in \cref{Sec:Phi}.
+An asymptotic linear convergence analysis of the two-level additive Schwarz method is given in \cref{Sec:Convergence}.
+In \cref{Sec:Poincare}, we present details of the quasi-norm Poincar\'{e}--Friedrichs inequality that is used in the convergence analysis of the methods.
+In \cref{Sec:Numerical}, we provide numerical results of the two-level additive Schwarz method for the $p$-Laplacian problem across various settings.
 Finally, we provide a concluding remark for our paper in \cref{Sec:Conclusion}.